Tokyo subway sarin attack: Murakami book

 Popular contemporary novelist Haruki Murakami wrote Underground: The Tokyo Gas Attack and the Japanese Psyche (1997).
 He was critical of the Japanese media for focusing on the sensational profiles of the attackers and ignoring the lives of the victimized average citizens.
 The book contains extensive interviews with the survivors, telling their stories.
 Murakami later added a second part to the work, The Place That Was Promised.
 The additional section consists of a series of interviews with present and former Aum Shinrikyo members, first published in Bungei Shunjū.

+Removal of public rubbish bins

+The 1995 attack contributed to rubbish bins being permanently removed from most public spaces across Japan.
+The rationale being that the bins could potentially facilitate a terror attack.